 With regards to the most recent property news in the state, things are set to see a shift.
-2018 is expected to see a slowdown in the property market.
-With this information, it’s perhaps more important than ever for those selling in NSW to find the right real estate agent.
-This is particularly more important for those based in Sydney, where the high house values and tight lending restrictions are cooling the market.
+2018 seeing a slowdown in the property market.
+With this information, it’s perhaps more important than ever for those selling in NSW to find the right real estate agent to sell their home.
+This is particularly more important for those based in Sydney, where the high house values coupled with tight lending restrictions are cooling the market.

 How do real estate agent fees shape up in New South Wales?

 A competitive property market combined with low-interest rates has had a knock-on effect on commission and fee structure.
 This means that in a market this competitive, we see a direct result on commissions and fees.
-Agents are then forced to lower their fee and commission rate in order to compete in a saturated market.
+Agents are forced to lower their fees and commission rates in order to compete in a saturated market.

 The New South Wales market is deregulated, meaning there is no standard practice when it comes to allocating commission and fee rates.
 More often than not, these fees are driven by a number of key factors, for example the level of market activity and competition in an area.
 For this reason, it makes sense to assume that agents in rural regions often charge more than agents in built-up city areas, where a higher population (like Sydney) often means higher competition among agents and therefore lower rates.

 The table below highlights how the NSW average commission rate compares to the rest of the country.

 How does the New South Wales average commission compare to the rest of the country?